lstkz/defensive/README.md

 3. Why bindings are not provided by this library?

 It's difficult to create a generic binding that will work well for all users.
 It's recommended to create a minimal binding that all only needed in your app.

+4. Is context stable?

+Yes, it's based on a native nodejs feature.

 ### License
 MIT